 It has an HDMI port, so it's the perfect companion for your HD TV.
 If you want to use it with a computer monitor, you can plug a Mini DisplayPort into the Thunderbolt port, and there's a DVI-to-HDMI adaptor in the box.

-The Mac mini hasn't come bundled with media centre software since Apple stopped bundling its ageing Front Row application with the operating system, but there are several third-party options such as Plex or XBMC.
+The Mac mini hasn't come bundled with media centre software since Apple stopped bundling its aging Front Row application with the operating system, but there are several third-party options such as Plex or XBMC.

 With no optical drive or discrete graphics to get in the way, there's no excuse for the SD XC card reader slot to be on the back of the new Mac mini.
-There's plenty of room at the front now, where it would be far more accessible, especially if you're using it as a living room media centre Mac.
+There's plenty of room at the front now, where it would be far more accessible, especially if you're using it as a living room media center Mac.